pu2clr/SI4735/README.md

 To date, I can't apply SSB patches following the very little information I have found on the internet.
 Due to the lack of more accurate information, my work has been using the trial and error approach.
 This may take some time.

+If you have more information about how to apply patches on Si4735, please, let me know.

 ### setSsbBfo